The Manufacturing Barometer is a quarterly survey that charts the experiences of UK SME (Small/Medium Enterprise) manufacturers.

 Since 2012 the Manufacturing Barometer has covered the whole of the UK.
 The report was then produced in partnership with the Manufacturing Advisory Service, and when this closed in December 2015, SWMAS continued the survey as the results represent an important voice of the manufacturing sector.
 Each quarter, companies are able to use the results to compare themselves against other firms within their sector or region.

 The Manufacturing Barometer survey welcomes the views of all SME manufacturers based in the UK, and results are shared with regional government representatives to help shape future sector support based on the specific needs highlighted.
 A greater number of respondents paints a more accurate picture of the UK SME manufacturing sector, therefore every response is vital to help communicate the support manufacturers are calling for to help them operate sustainably, and achieve business growth.

-In addition to finding out how SMEs across the manufacturing sector are continuously adapting to current conditions, this quarter's special focus also explores factors that could inhibit growth, and asks respondents how they are planning to overcome these challenges.
+In addition to finding out how SMEs across the UK manufacturing sector are continuously adapting to current conditions, this quarter's special focus also explored factors that could inhibit growth, and asked respondents how they are planning to overcome these challenges

 ACCESS THIS, AND PREVIOUS MANUFACTURING BAROMETER REPORTS, BELOW...